ssaring/sportstracker/sportstracker/docs/README.txt

   - jfx-testrunner 1.2 (https://github.com/sialcasa/jfx-testrunner)
       License: Apache License v2.0

 All dependencies will be downloaded automatically by Maven.
-JFreeChart and the FIT library are missing in the Maven central repository, so I've created my own repository for them.
+The Garmin FIT library is missing in the Maven central repository, so I've created my own repository for it.
 It's available at: http://saring.de/st-maven-repo/

 If you're wondering why the complete application has been ported from the .NET